BytomDAO/Bytom-Grant/README.md

 ### 3.Initial evaluation

-Bytom will evaluate applications base on these criteria:
+BMC will evaluate applications base on these criteria:

 - Due diligence on the applicants and/or teams